AmanGupta1354/LightHouse_Games/README.md

 ## 🌟 **About the Project**

-LightHouse_Games is a team-made game lab where we create multiplayer browser games, try wild ideas, break things, fix them again, and keep learning full-stack development while having fun.
+LightHouse_Games is a team-made game lab where we create a multilevel game each round of increasing difficulty, and required you think and solve fast three minds 4 rounds.

 This repo is our playground —
 where three minds, one dream, and unlimited chaos come together. 😎⚡